 From the description of the Ignitor II, it sounds like it uses technology similar to the original GM module, so qualitatively, it may perform similarly.
 I have never used the Ignitor II to compare it directly.

 What is the difference between an HEI coil and a canister style coil?

-An HEI coil has very low primary resistance, typically in the range of .3 to .5 ohms.
+An HEI coil has very low primary resistance, typically in the range of .1 to .4 ohms.
 This is the total resistance of the primary circuit and allows a large amount of power to build in the system.
-A canister style coil requires from 1.0 to 1.5 ohms to survive without overheating.
+A canister style coil typically requires from 1.0 to 1.5 ohms to survive without overheating.
 The coil used in HEI systems is a different design, called an E-core because of its shape.
 This design of coil is inherently more efficient, resulting in less noise (good for computer systems) and less heat.
 The picture below on the left is a typical canister style coil, and the one on the right is an E-core coil.
 Both pictures are from www.summitracing.com